Stefano Camogli

-Stefano Camogli, called 'Il Camoglino' (Genoa, c.
-1610 - Genoa, 1690/1709) was a Baroque painter of still lifes, animals and market and pantry scenes.
+Stefano Camogli, called 'Il Camoglino' (c.
+1610 – 1690/1709) was a Baroque painter of still lifes, animals and market and pantry scenes.
 He also painted small history paintings.
 He was a regular collaborator of Domenico Piola who was his brother-in-law.

 Life

 Little is known about Camogli’s early life.
+He was born in Genoa.
 His exact date of birth is not recorded.
 Camogli was an apprentice of Jan Roos, a Flemish painter who resided in Genoa where he had made a name for himself in and married a local woman.
 Jan Roos had been a pupil of Frans Snyders and specialized in still lifes and market scenes.
-Roos operated a large workshop where he had many assistants including Giacomo Legi, another Flemish still life painter.
+Roos operated a large workshop where he had many assistants including Giacomo Legi, another Flemish still-life painter.

 Genoa was at the time a thriving port city where a large number of potential patrons and collectors lived.
 There was a large colony of Flemish artists who resided in or passed through the city and relied on the network of established Flemish artists and traders to find patrons and commissions.
 These Flemish artists who included Anthony van Dyck had an important influence on the development of genre art in the city.

 Camogli married Angiola Piola.
 He later became the first teacher of Domenico Piola who was 17 years his junior.
 Camogli and Domenico Piola became frequent collaborators on compositions.

 He worked for aristocratic patrons as well as Englishmen on their Grand Tour.
+Camogli died in Genoa between 1690 and 1709.